Don’t miss the 2019 Wasteland World Car Show!

 THE HILLMAN BUGGY – Actual production vehicle from Mad Max: Fury Road!

-Built in Australia and shipped to Namibia for filming, learn all about this car’s strange journey all the way to California when you see it in person.
+Built in Australia and shipped to Namibia for filming, learn about this car’s strange journey all the way to California when you see it in person.

 The first production car from Fury Road ever to be shown in the United States, making its debut at our car show!